Codecademy/docs/content/plotly/concepts/graph-objects/terms/candlestick/candlestick.md

 3. **Low** - The smallest value during the period.
 4. **Close** - The final value of the asset.

-Candlestick charting is applied mainly to identify trends and patterns in stock prices and forex.
-The main visualization of market behavior makes the decision-making process easier for analysts and traders to make the correct decision.
+Candlestick charts are commonly used to identify trends and patterns in stock prices and forex, helping analysts and traders visualize market behavior and make informed decisions.

 ## Syntax